The Globally Trapped Future: A Fate for Black Holes and Wormholes: Theoretical Framework

-containing two partly phantom fields and a NED field ($c=G=4\pi\varepsilon_0=1$).
-Here, the functions $p_1,p_2,p_3,p_4$ and the potential $V$ all depend on the scalar fields $\phi_1$ and $\phi_2$. $p_1,p_2$ and $p_3$ encode the parametrization freedom of the scalar fields and their kinetic couplings.
-A sign change in the eigenvalue of the kinetic matrix corresponds to the eigenfield switching between canonical and phantom nature.
-This treatment of the parametrization freedom is inspired by \cite{bronnikov2022black}.
-For the NED sector, we have $\mathscr{L}(F)=F=F_{ab}F^{ab}=2g^2/R^4$, where $g$ is the magnetic charge; $p_4$ is introduced to define this NED field \cite{liang2025regular}.
-The solution (exploiting reparametrization freedom by setting $\phi_1\equiv r,\phi_2\equiv t$) is
+that comprises two scalar fields and an electromagnetic field ($c=G=4\pi\varepsilon_0=1$).
+Here, the functions $p_1,p_2,p_3,p_4$ all depend on the scalar fields $\phi_1$ and $\phi_2$.
+Parameters $p_1,p_2$ and $p_3$ encode the parametrization freedom of the scalar fields and their kinetic couplings.
+A non-positive-definite kinetic matrix signals the presence of phantom energy, which is absent if the matrix is positive-definite.
+This treatment for extracting the parametrization freedom is inspired by \cite{bronnikov2022black}.
+In the electromagnetic sector, we focus on a magnetic field characterized by $\mathscr{L}(F)=F=F_{ab}F^{ab}=2g^2/r^4$ ($g$ being the magnetic charge).
+The coupling between $F$ and the scalars $\phi_1, \phi_2$ is mediated through $p_4$.
+The solution (exploiting reparametrization freedom by setting $\phi_1\equiv X,\phi_2\equiv T$) is